Share this Post

 Although Netflix grew from a modest business plan of mailing DVDs to client’s homes, it has grown to become one of the world’s most recognized services.

-Given all the impressive statistics, you would think Netflix has all your favorite shows and movies available all the time.
+Given all the impressive statistics, you would think Netflix has all your favourite shows and movies available all the time.
 Unfortunately, that is not the case.

 The Problem With Netflix